Sex club: Genres

 A similar type of club is a masturbation club in which members, either single-gender or mixed, masturbate together in public or private rooms.
 Sexual intercourse is generally prohibited in such clubs.

 There is also a very large and growing group of private sex clubs that, to avoid legal problems, do not operate in a specified location.
 These organizations focus on private parties in homes or rented facilities and make use of the Internet to build their membership.
 There is usually a small door fee and most are invitation-only.
-In addition to sexual orientation, these smaller groups often stratify on specific criteria, e.g., men with beards or those who are interested in BDSM and kink.
+In addition to sexual orientation, these smaller groups often stratify on specific criteria, e.g., men with beards or those who are interested in BDSM and kinks.
 The first sex club of this type exclusively for African American gay men was Black Jack, started in 1986 by Alan Bell.

 Many sex clubs have some form of online presence.
 Additionally, most adult dating and swinger social networks often provide listings of sex clubs, resorts and events.
 There is no non-profit impartial overarching organization of sex clubs per se, although NASCA International serves as an umbrella organization for swinging groups in general.